CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/05_MakingData02.md

 Now you will access the georeferencing tools and match the scanned map to the OSM map.

 Under the Raster menu,<!--Georeferencer was not automatically activated on my version.
-May have to manually activate on others.--> select Georeferencer>Georeferencer:
+May have to manually activate on others.--> select Georeferencer..:
 ![georeferencer ](https://github.com/CenterForSpatialResearch/mapping_for_the_urban_humanities/blob/master/Tutorials/Images/MakingData01/GeoRef6.png)

 The Georeferencer screen will open: